ollama/ollama/docs/faq.md

 ### How can I change where Ollama stores models?

 To modify where models are stored, you can use the `OLLAMA_MODELS` environment variable.
 Note that on Linux this means defining `OLLAMA_MODELS` in a drop-in `/etc/systemd/system/ollama.service.d` service file, reloading systemd, and restarting the ollama service.

+## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?

+No. Anything you do with Ollama, such as generate a response from the model, stays with you.
+We don't collect any data about how you use the model.
+You are always in control of your own data.